What is the average salary in Pullman, WA?

 Restaurant Manager

 Manage daily operations of a restaurant.
-Oversee staff, handle customer service, and ensure smooth service.
-Work with local eateries to enhance dining experiences.
+Oversee staff, ensure customer satisfaction, and handle finances.
+Work in a bustling environment with local eateries.

 Find Restaurant Manager jobs in Pullman, WA